emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 When using both the `removeListener` and `removeObserver` methods, users can omit the final string or method argument to trigger an undocumented codepath that will remove _all_ event listeners/observers for the given key.
 This functionality will be removed since it is uncommonly used, undocumented, and adds a fair amount of complexity to a critical path.

 To read more about this deprecation and how to refactor your existing code have a look at [the deprecations page](https://www.emberjs.com/deprecations/v3.x/#toc_events-remove-all-listeners).

+**Deprecate Ember.merge (3 of 6)**

+Ever since `Ember.assign` was release `Ember.merge` has been mostly unnecessary.
+To cut down on duplication, we are now recommending using `Ember.assign` instead of `Ember.merge`.

+If you need to support Ember <=2.4 you can use [ember-assign-polyfill](https://github.com/shipshapecode/ember-assign-polyfill) to make `Ember.assign` available to you.

+To see a code example of switching from `Ember.merge` to `Ember.assign` please refer to the [deprecation app](https://deprecations-app-prod.herokuapp.com/deprecations/v3.x/#toc_ember-polyfills-deprecate-merge).

+**HandlerInfos Removal (4 of 6)**

+Due to the [router service RFC](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md) it is necessary to rename the private API `HandlerInfo` to `RouteInfo`.

+If you need to access information about the routes you are most likely better served by injecting the router service as it exposes a publically supported version of the `RouteInfo`s.
+For help on how to do this please refer to the [deprecation app](https://deprecations-app-prod.herokuapp.com/deprecations/v3.x/#toc_remove-handler-infos).

+**Deprecate Router Events (5 of 6)**

+Currently, application-wide transition monitoring is spread out throughout the `Route` classes.
+This does not really belong here but in the `Router` service instead.

+That is the reason for the existing `willTransition` and `didTransition` hooks/events on the Router.
+But they are not sufficient to capture all the detail people need.

+In addition, they receive handlerInfos in their arguments, which are an undocumented internal implementation detail of router.js that doesn't belong in Ember's public API.
+Everything you can do with handlerInfos can be done with the `RouteInfo`.

+For examples on how to transition both the `Route` and `Router` usages if `willTransition` and `didTransition` please refer to the [deprecation app](https://deprecations-app-prod.herokuapp.com/deprecations/v3.x/#toc_deprecate-router-events).

+**Transition State Removal (6 of 6)**

+The `Transition` object is a public interface that actually exposed internal state used by router.js to perform routing.

+Accessing `state`, `queryParams` or `params` on the `Transition` has been removed.
+If you need access to information about the routes, you are probably better served injecting the router service as it exposes a publically supported version of the `RouteInfo`s.

+For information on how to do this please refer to the [deprecation app](https://deprecations-app-prod.herokuapp.com/deprecations/v3.x/#toc_transition-state).

 ---